syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 Optionally, a commit message section allows customization of SmartGit's commit message ai features.

 ```
-[ai-commit-message "<name>"]
+[smartgit-ai-commit-message "<name>"]
     llm = <id>
 ```

 Where:
-- `ai-llm` configuration is a general-purpose configuration used across all SmartGit AI features.
+- `smartgit-ai-llm` configuration is a general-purpose configuration used across all SmartGit AI features.
-- `ai-commit-message` links to a specific `llm` section (via the _id_ key) and contains configuration specifically for SmartGit's AI-generated commit message features.
+- `smartgit-ai-commit-message` links to a specific `llm` section (via the _id_ key) and contains configuration specifically for SmartGit's AI-generated commit message features.

-Suppose you don't provide any _ai-commit-message_ sections.
-In that case, SmartGit will display the available _ai-llm_ and assume default settings, such as prompts, when invoking the LLM for commit message generation.
+Suppose you don't provide any _smartgit-ai-commit-message_ sections.
+In that case, SmartGit will display the available _smartgit-ai-llm_ and assume default settings, such as prompts, when invoking the LLM for commit message generation.

-### `ai-llm` Configuration Options
+### `smartgit-ai-llm` Configuration Options

-Each `ai-llm` configuration section has an _id_ that can be linked from other configuration sections using the `llm` key, and can have the following specific settings:
+Each `smartgit-ai-llm` configuration section has an _id_ that can be linked from other configuration sections using the `llm` key, and can have the following specific settings:

 #### type (mandatory)